Qarj/puppeteer-jest-example/README.md

 `{ waitUntil: 'networkidle2' }` waits until there are no more than 2 network connections for 500ms.
 This setting is useful to keep the test moving along when waiting for slow responding third party content.

+Note also we set the view port at the start of the test to match the window size.

 ## Write a test to submit an advanced search and sort the results